- Payment Gateway Configuration

 - Subscription - defines if the product should be distributed as a single time purchase, only as a subscription, or available for both: subscription and a single purchase;

 - Regular Payment Price - defines the price of a regular subscription payment.
-If the Regular Payment Price is lower than an original product price, the %-difference can be displayed at the product page (will be covered later);
+If the Regular Payment Price is lower than an original product price, the %-difference can be displayed on the product page (will be covered later);

 - Trial Price - defines the price of single subscription period if the trial is available;

-The extension defining option is, of course, Subscription, as it defines if the product is available on recurring basis.
+The extension defining option is, of course, Subscription, as it defines if the product is available on the recurring basis.
 The option is disabled by default for all products.